krasimir/navigo/DOCUMENTATION.md

 By default the strategy is equal to `"ONE"`.
 Meaning that when a match is found the router stops resolving other routes.

+Another option available is `noMatchWarning`.
+Which if you set to `true` will prevent the router of warning a message if there is no matching route.

 ## Adding a route

 ```typescript